Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 Later in this post, we discuss the decisions you need to think about when considering a home coffee roaster.
 If you answer all those questions and it doesn’t look like any of our top choices is the ideal fit for your situation, don’t worry—we’ll also list some of the main competitors for these machines, so you can look into those.

-Best entry-level coffee roaster: Whirley Pop Popcorn Popper
+Entry Level: Whirley Pop Popcorn Popper

 - Capacity: Performs well up to 250 grams